ifesdjeen/hashed-wheel-timer/README.md

 In both cases, 8 threads are used for workers.
 Changing amount of threads, hash wheel size, adding more events to benchmarks doesn't significantly change the picture.

-You can see that HashWheelTimer generally gives a flatter curve, which means that given many fired events, it's precision is going to be better.
+You can see that `HashedWheelTimer` generally gives a flatter curve, which means that given many fired events, it's precision is going to be better.

 All benchmarks can be found [here](https://github.com/ifesdjeen/hashed-wheel-timer/tree/master/bench).